jeertmans/manim-slides/README.md

 pip install manim-slides
 ```

-Optionally, you can also install Manim or ManimGL using extras[^*]:
+Optionally, you can also install Manim or ManimGL using extras[^1]:

 ```bash
 pip install manim-slides[manim]   # For Manim